deepak2145/fabzero/README.md

  [.....continued](./inaug.md)

  ## Day 1 Session 2
- The Training session 2 was started after lunchbreak in the training hall on 4th floor.The training was to be imparted by Mr. Sheebu from Kerela and Mr. Francis from Spain Barcelona.
+ The Training session 2 was started after lunchbreak in the training hall on 4th floor.The training was to be imparted by Mr. Sibu Saman from Kerela and Mr. Mr.Francisco Sanchez from Spain Barcelona.

  ![deepak_repo](img/sheebu.jpeg)